John Burden: Career

 Borrowing the down payment, Burden succeeded in purchasing the property for $40,000 and was put in charge of the new sanitarium.
 The final price, with discounts for early payment, came to $38,900.
-After Ellen White found out that the property was secured she wrote in her diary:
+Founded as the College of Medical Evangelists, now Loma Linda University.
+Burden managed the facilities at Loma Linda until 1915.
+He was the manager of Paradise Valley Sanitarium from 1916 to 1936.